 Jenkins Best Practices: Get the Most out of Automated Testing

-These best practices make sure your team squeezes every ounce of efficiency and productivity out of the Jenkins tool.
+These best practices keep Jenkins automated testing fast as your suite grows past a few hundred cases.
 They will help your team maintain the highest quality of the process and maximize the potential of the test automation tool.
 Let’s begin!

 What are the benefits of Jenkins tool?